nguyensjsu/su18-202-t3am/README.md

 ## Sprint Updates
+### 07/17/2018 and 07/17/2018
+- Continue working on integrating Web FE in Add Purchase Flow
+- Refactored and clean up code to make the Add Purchase API flow to work
+- Clean up sql_backup file
+- Docker container for the API later
+- WIP - Continued Add mode unit tests

 ### 07/16/2018
 - Completed API to sign in using `email` and `password`
 - Deployed our API Back End to heroku: http://cmpe202-java-rest-api.herokuapp.com